How to Train your Antivirus: RL-based Hardening through the Problem-Space: Background Related Work

+However, going through dynamic analysis reports is a highly involving and time-consuming process, so given the immense amount of data that can be generated there is a great incentive to automate this process.
+Learning directly from raw data inputs by obviating the need for feature engineering has been very effective in numerous applications; manual feature engineering is not only labor-intensive, but also prone to introducing human bias.
 By processing the raw input this occurs, ML models have the capacity to construct important features for inference and provide further insights to experts, beyond any a priori notions on what constitutes malware behavior.
 To this end, recent work has introduced an approach that fully automates this process, named \ac{HMIL}~\cite{mandlik2022jsongrinder,pevny2017using}.
 Its relevance and significance lie in the fact that it can be directly applied to the results of dynamic analysis, as it renders structured text reports of arbitrary size end-to-end differentiable.
 This makes it possible to be integrated with any ML pipeline, by enabling learning on JSON data in their raw form that can span hundreds of thousands of tokens, a challenge even for the largest of LLMs.